 AI is essentially humans teaching machines how to learn and mimic their intellect.

 Quite like a toddler- who learns by experience, constantly absorbing information, decoding it and understanding patterns – we feed machines huge amounts of data that create their own algorithms and constantly tweak them to meet their objectives.
 Over time the program gets smarter and very human-like, i.e., less artificial and more intelligent.

-Because of this, tech giants and VCs are pumping the market with cash and new applications.
+Because of this, tech giants and VCs are pumping the market with cash and new applications and investing into AI companies.
 China alone has already invested $109BN in this space, and the race between countries is heating up.
 The reason being that 15-20 percent of the global GDP is forecasted to be linked to AI-related industries by 2025!
 Mind numbing, isn’t it?

-How is AI different from Predictive Analytics and Big Data?
+How is Artificial Intelligence different from Predictive Analytics and Big Data?
 Are there financial benefits of investing in all three?

 Often, people inquire what is the difference between Big Data, Predictive Analytics, and Machine Learning.
 They want to have the ability to differentiate between the three to ensure adequate allocation of resources and to set right expectations with all the stakeholders..